spsforks/QB64-Wiki/XOR.md

 ```text

 Flag A is set
 Flag C is set

 ```

-;Example 3:Use **XOR** to toggle a bit flag (that is, change its state to the opposite of what it was).
+Example 3: Use **XOR** to toggle a bit flag (that is, change its state to the opposite of what it was).
 This example is the same as the **OR** example above, but with one extra line added.
 This time we enable flags A & C, then toggle flags A & B. This will disable flag A and enable B.

 ```vb